Executive Summary

 Core marketing roles extracted from a complete dataset of 1,628 roles collected April 2026

-Data Collection: April 2026.
-Complete API scrape of all public job postings from official career platforms.
-1,628 total roles collected.
+Data Collection: Continuous.
+Automated API scrape of all public job postings from official career platforms, refreshed hourly.
+1,594 total open roles in the current snapshot.

 Exclusion Criteria: Campus/field roles were excluded when the title indicates an execution-level position (Student Marketeer, Field Marketing Ambassador, Musketeer, Musketeer Scout, Field Marketing Specialist).
 Roles with manager, director, lead, senior, head, coordinator, supervisor, or regional in the title were retained in the core analysis as program leadership.